 We can’t really find too many things that would turn us away from buying this generator.

-The quiet technology, dual fuel capability, and a variety of outlets are everything that we could ask for in a generator.
+The quiet technology, and a variety of outlets are everything that we could ask for in a generator.

 The only thing that we could see them improving on is including the optional wheel and handle kit to make this generator easier to transport.